arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 The `Arcus.Scripting.KeyVault` PowerShell module contains now only two functions: `Get-AzKeyVaultAccessPolicies` and `Set-AzKeyVaultSecretFromFile` but is for sure going to expand in more functionality.

-Following example shows how we can get all the access policies on the Azure Key Vault into a PowerShell object.
+The following example shows how we can get all the access policies from an Azure Key Vault into a PowerShell object.

 ```powershell
 PS> $accessPolicies = Get-AzKeyVaultAccessPolicies -KeyVaultName "arcus-key-vault"